aws-solutions/mlops-workload-orchestrator/README.md

 ```
 $DIST_OUTPUT_BUCKET - This is the global name of the distribution.
 For the bucket name, the AWS Region is added to the global name (example: 'my-bucket-name-us-east-1') to create a regional bucket.
 The lambda artifact should be uploaded to the regional buckets for the CloudFormation template to pick it up for deployment.
-$SOLUTION_NAME - The name of This solution (example: aws-mlops-framework)
+$SOLUTION_NAME - The name of This solution (example: mlops-workload-orchestrator)
 $VERSION - The version number of the change
 ```

 ## Uninstall the solution

-Please refer to the [Uninstall the solution section](https://docs.aws.amazon.com/solutions/latest/aws-mlops-framework/uninstall-the-solution.html) in the [solution's implementation guide](https://docs.aws.amazon.com/solutions/latest/aws-mlops-framework/welcome.html).
+Please refer to the [Uninstall the solution section](https://docs.aws.amazon.com/solutions/latest/mlops-workload-orchestrator/uninstall-the-solution.html) in the [solution's implementation guide](https://docs.aws.amazon.com/solutions/latest/mlops-workload-orchestrator/welcome.html).

 ## Collection of operational metrics

 This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
-For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/aws-mlops-framework/operational-metrics.html).
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/mlops-workload-orchestrator/operational-metrics.html).

 ## Known Issues